krakerag/dancer-demo/README.md

 ## Continual work

-Use `ctrl-c` to send a halt to docker compose and it will bring down the container gracefully.
+Use `docker compose down` to send a halt to docker compose and it will bring down the container gracefully.

-Update your code and rebuild your container with `docker compose up` as shown above
+Update your code and rebuild your container with `docker compose up -d` as shown above